pau1tuck/nodejs-projects/node.js/theory/tldr/security.md

 Security is a paramount concern in any web application, and Node.js is no exception.
 As a server-side runtime environment, Node.js requires careful consideration of security principles to ensure the protection of sensitive data, prevention of attacks, and overall robustness of the application.
 In this essay, we will explore the key security principles that developers should follow when building Node.js applications.

+---

+## OVERVIEW

+Security is of utmost importance in web applications, including those built with Node.js.
+It's essential to apply robust security measures, such as updating dependencies and Node.js versions, validating user input, and implementing secure authentication mechanisms.
+Regular security audits and use of HTTPS, amongst other practices, further secure applications.

+- Updated Dependencies: It's crucial to keep Node.js and its dependencies up-to-date as outdated packages may pose security risks.
+- Input Validation: User input must always be validated and sanitized to prevent potential security breaches like SQL injection or XSS attacks.
+- Secure Authentication: Implement secure mechanisms such as OAuth or JWT to safeguard access to protected resources and always encrypt stored passwords.
+- HTTPS & CSRF Protection: Using HTTPS ensures secure data transmission, and CSRF protection prevents users from unknowingly executing unwanted actions.
+- Security Audits: Regular security checks and penetration testing help identify any potential security threats and provide an opportunity to mitigate them before they can be exploited.

+---

 ## 1. **Keep Dependencies Updated**

 Node.js applications often rely on third-party packages and libraries from the npm registry.
 It is crucial to keep these dependencies up to date, as outdated packages may contain known security vulnerabilities.
 Regularly monitor for updates and apply them promptly to ensure your application remains secure.